Michelle Obama Addresses Racist Attacks She Endured As First Lady

 “When they go low, I go high,” Obama told graduates of the historically black Jackson State University in April 2016.
 “That’s the choice Barack and I have made.
 That’s what’s kept us sane over the years.”

-In Denver, Obama said that she doesn’t pretend such vicious attacks don’t hurt her, because it lets those doing the hurting off the hook.
+In Denver, the Post added, Obama said that she doesn’t pretend such vicious attacks don’t hurt her, because it lets those doing the hurting off the hook.

 During the event, she also again stressed that she does not plan to run for public office.